JunsolKim/kakao-arena-melon-ysocio13/README.md

 # Our Solution to the Kakao Arena - Melon Playlist Continuation Challenge (2nd Position on the Final Leaderboard)

-This is our 2nd position solution to Kakao Arena - Melon Playlist Continuation Challenge (Song nDCG: 0.321238, Tag nDCG: 0.507595).
-The task is to create the recommendation model that recommends songs that are relevant to playlists.
+This is our second-place solution for the Kakao Arena - Melon Playlist Continuation Challenge (Song nDCG: 0.321238, Tag nDCG: 0.507595).
+The task is to build a model that recommends songs based on playlists.

 ## Enviroment